zowe/docs-site/docs/user-guide/install-zowe-pswi-address-requirements.md

 * **Configure SMP/E Internet Service Retrieval**
     * **Role**: Systems programmer, security administrator
     * Configure SMP/E Internet Service Retrieval to receive and download maintenance on a regular cadence or build custom maintenance packages (order PTFs, APARs, critical, recommended, all, or just HOLDDATA).
-This step is our recommended best practice when installing maintenance and is required to use z/OSMF Software Update.
+This step is our recommended best practice when installing maintenance and is required to use the z/OSMF Software Update.
 For configuration details, see the Mainframe Common Maintenance Procedures documentation.

 After these requirements have been addressed, you are ready to acquire a z/OSMF Portable Software Instance or Configure a Software Instance using z/OSMF Workflows.